subodhkangale07/Parallax-Effect-/README.md

-subodhkangale07
-A simple website with a parallax effect, built using HTML and CSS.
 ## Introduction

 This project showcases a website with a parallax effect, enhancing the user experience through visually appealing scrolling effects.
 The website is built using HTML and CSS, making it easy to understand and customize.